Please ensure Javascript is enabled for purposes of website accessibility

 Local History Collection

-The purpose of the Wayland local history collection is to preserve materials that document the history of Wayland and to make these materials available to researchers and the general public.
+The purpose of the Library’s local history collection is to preserve materials that document the history of Wayland and to make these materials, including original and digitized materials, available to researchers and the general public.
 The major focus of the collection is historical and current information about Wayland.
-WFPL collects government records only if those records document significant moments in the history of the town and therefore warrant permanent preservation.
-Duplicates of existent materials are not collected, except at the discretion of the Library.
+The Library collects some government records, however, only if those records document significant moments in the history of the Town and therefore warrant permanent preservation.
+Duplicates of existing materials are not collected, except at the discretion of the Library Director and selection staff.
 Museum objects are generally not collected.
-WFPL accepts donations if they are deemed relevant to its collection policies.
+When appropriate, Library staff consult with staff at the Wayland Historical Society & Museum and members of the Wayland Historical Commission regarding objects that are not relevant to the Library’s collection.
+The Library accepts donations if they are deemed relevant to its collection policies.

 Formats

-WFPL collects materials in a number of formats, to include but not limited to: print, media, downloadables.
+The Library collects materials in a number of formats, including, but not limited to: print, media, downloadable materials and other electronic resources.
 We also subscribe to online reference and periodical databases.

 Materials Budget

-The Library’s materials budget is allocated so that all areas, such as adult, reference, children’s and teens, and audiovisual, are assigned a specific percentage of the budget, which may vary slightly each year.
+The Library’s materials budget is allocated so that all areas, including adult, reference, children’s and teens, audiovisual materials and items in the Library of Things, are assigned a specific percentage of the budget, which fluctuates from year to year depending on demand and availability.

 Gifts